discordia-space/CEV-Eris/CONTRIBUTING.md

 ```
 ***

 Colorized text outputs should use html tags instead of magic color symbols.
-Make use of our span defines when possible
+Make use of our span defines when possible.

 ***Good:***
 ```